-- Community Profile and Evaluation of Previous Housing Strategies - Housing Constraints and Residential Land Resources - Housing Strategy - SCAG Pre-Certified Local Housing Data Report adopt a citywide inclusionary housing ordinance.
-The City revised the draft element to directly address and incorporate the majority of their recommendations.
+- Community Profile and Evaluation of Previous Housing Strategies - Housing Constraints and Residential Land Resources - Housing Strategy - SCAG Pre-Certified Local Housing Data Report directly address and incorporate the majority of their recommendations.
 The Planning Commission and City Council both discussed options to expand inclusionary housing citywide at public meetings and expressed a preference to study the effectiveness of the City's current approach of applying inclusionary housing as required per the Mello Act or on projects seeking a substantial increase in development rights over existing conditions, and the potential implications and effectiveness of a citywide application (see Program 2.5).
 A second letter was received inquiring about past housing production, the feasibility of the proposed sites inventory, and additional incentives or programs that should be considered by the City.
 A detailed response letter was issued by the City on how the draft element addresses the issues raised and why the City retained its proposed approach.